The previous post from Sir Humphrey drew some great comments and a vigorous debate but I think there was more common ground than not.

-Using non MoD funding for dual use capabilities could be an interesting avenue to explore.
+Using non-MoD funding for dual-use capabilities could be an interesting avenue to explore.

-There is a balancing act between improving military capabilities and inflaming the political situation but it should also be noted that playground rules are sometime the most effective.
+There is a balancing act between improving military capabilities and inflaming the political situation but it should also be noted that playground rules are sometimes the most effective.
 Big statements can be effective but might not always be the best long term solution.